rawlins/svgling/README.md

 for all sorts of other purposes.
 It involves no javascript and so will work in Jupyter without any plugins.

-The basic interface is pretty simple: pass a tree object to `svgling.draw_tree`.
+The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a lable and a sequence of daughter nodes, which mey themselves be trees).

     import svgling
     svgling.draw_tree(("S", ("NP", ("D", "the"), ("N", "elephant")), ("VP", ("V", "saw"), ("NP", ("D", "the"), ("N", "rhinoceros")))))